-Under extraordinary circumstances a communications services provider may satisfy the insurance requirements of this Chapter by providing documentation of self-insurance that, in the sole discretion of the Village Manager, demonstrates incontrovertibly the adequacy to defend and cover claims of any nature that might arise from the placement and maintenance of facilities in the public ROW.
+A communications services provider may satisfy the insurance requirements of this Chapter by providing documentation of self-insurance that, in the sole discretion of the Village Manager, demonstrates incontrovertibly the adequacy to defend and cover claims of any nature that might arise from the placement and maintenance of facilities in the public ROW.
 The communications services provider must be authorized as a self-insurer by the Department of Insurance under the laws of the State of Florida.